Skip to content

 Example playbook:

-- name: Bootstrap Docker Engine baseline on ctrl-01
+- name: Bootstrap Docker Engine baseline on control node

 hosts: ctrl_nodes